 “They act nice to lead you into a false sense of hope.”

-If you had a narcissistic partner or parents, you would most likely know already one minute they are so hurtful and cruel, so full of put-downs invalidating your feelings and abilities, assassinating your character and then the next minute out of nowhere they are suddenly supportive and kind, yet this is only ever temporary.
+If you had a narcissistic partner or parents, you would most likely know that one minute they are so hurtful and cruel, so full of put-downs invalidating your feelings and abilities, assassinating your character and then the next minute out of nowhere, they are suddenly supportive and kind, yet this is only ever temporary.
 Then they are back to blaming you, guilt-tripping you, and all the other manipulative, hurtful games they play.

-Narcissistic bosses and friends also do this, when they lift you onto that pedestal one minute to bring you crashing down the next.
+Narcissistic bosses and friends also do this when they lift you onto that pedestal one minute to bring you crashing down the next.

 Narcissistic neighbours most are just throwing games at you and being hurtful.

 A partner idealises you, and you are being treated so great one minute to be treated so wrong the next.
-Yet, most narcissists no matter who they are to you in your life, cycle around the treat you so well, to treating you so wrong, as they love to exaggerate all their achievements and good actions, even though those actions are only ever to meet a need of their own, they will exaggerate their good actions, so your mind then focuses on these, later they will play down their negative actions and exaggerate any of your reactions, so your mind ends up focusing on what you did and not the full story.
+Yet, most narcissists, no matter who they are to you in your life, cycle around the treat you so well, to treating you so wrong, as they love to exaggerate all their achievements and good actions, even though those actions are only ever to meet a need of their own, they will exaggerate their good actions, so your mind then focuses on these, later they will play down their negative actions and exaggerate any of your reactions, so your mind ends up focusing on what you did and not the full story.